thecdil/gayrodeo-coding/content/1-code.md

 1. When you find some text you think might fit in a conversation, copy it and paste it into this spreadsheet: [Master Conversations](https://docs.google.com/spreadsheets/d/1TZpHcIRAI9KzGUwtXteLvNrPm6QO5HiNzHyZ2S9gxmU/edit?usp=sharing).

 2. Insert your snippet of text into the `comments` column in the spreadsheet, and add the speaker's first name and last name to the row.

-Once this is done, tag your snippet of text with an appropriate tag selected from *Conversation Tags* table below.
+3. Tag your snippet of text with an appropriate tag selected from *Conversation Tags* table below. **Only one conversation tag is allowed per text selection**.

 {:.pt-4}